-Advocacy Ambassador Program Elements
+Ambassador Program Elements

 An individual at an Alliance member land trust is asked to make a pledge to follow through on the commitments listed below.
 This person serves as the liaison with the Alliance policy staff for the organization.

-I agree to participate in advocacy training opportunities as appropriate for my skill level.
+An Ambassador agrees to participate in advocacy training opportunities as appropriate for my skill level.

-I agree to contact my members of Congress with messages provided when requested by the Alliance (no more than three times per year).
+An Ambassador agrees to contact my members of Congress with messages provided when requested by the Alliance (no more than three times per year).